Risersoft/CRM/pages/CRMWeb/crm_task.md

 ## Create

-You can create your Meeting by following the given steps:
+You can create your task by following the given steps:

 **STEP-1**: Click on **Prospects → Lead → List Of Leads**.